YangZiyi121/CS244_Assignment_1/README.md

 - **Reasons**

-    Theoretically, no matter client sends or server sends, the throughputs should be the same since they have the same routing.
+    Theoretically, no matter client sends or server sends, the throughputs should be similar since they have similar routing distance.
 However, in this experiment, it varies a lot.
 In my opinion, I feel it is because that the sever is public and busy, resulting in **queueing** for sending packets.
 5. **Adjust window size**

 * **Discription**